-- Under the BO and the BLR, Als have various 3.4.1 obligations to notify the MA of specified matters in respect of their LCR or LMR positions. - 3.4.2 Under rule 5, a category 1 institution is obliged to notify the MA as soon as practicable of any anticipated change in its HQLA or total net cash outflows that will cause (or could reasonably be construed as potentially causing) its failure to maintain an LCR as required under rule 4(1) or 4(2) (where applicable).
-Likewise, every category 2 institution is subject to a similar requirement under rule 8 to report any anticipated change in its liquefiable assets or qualifying liabilities (after deductions) that may make it unable to maintain its LMR at a level not less than 25%. notification requirements enable the MA to be alerted of any potential liquidity problem anticipated by an Al so that proactive measures can be taken as appropriate. - 3.4.3 Moreover, rule 14 provides that, for the purposes of with the "prescribed requirements" set out in §971 of the BO, an Al must immediately notify the MA of any "relevant liquidity event" prescribed in rule 14(3), and provide the MA with any particulars of the event upon request.
-Such relevant liquidity events include -
+- 3.4.1 Under the BO and the BLR, Als have various obligations to notify the MA of specified matters in respect of their liquidity positions measured by the LCR, LMR, NSFR or CFR where applicable. - 3.4.2 Under rule 5, a category 1 institution is obliged to notify the MA as soon as practicable of any anticipated change in its HQLA or total net cash outflows that will cause (or could reasonably be construed as potentially causing) its failure to maintain an LCR as required under rule 4(1) or 4(2) (where applicable).
+Likewise, every category 2 institution is subject to a similar requirement under rule 8 to report any anticipated change in its liquefiable assets or qualifying liabilities (after deductions) that may make it unable to maintain its LMR at a level not less than 25%.